John E. Anderson, MD; Jack L. Leahy, MD

 In order to claim credit, participants must complete the following:

-- Read the educational objectives, accreditation information, and faculty disclosures at the beginning of each activity.
+- Read the educational objectives, accreditation information, and faculty disclosures at the start of this activity.

 - Read or review the activity content.

-- A physician who achieves a grade of 100% or better on the Postactivity Test and who completes the Evaluation will receive a CME Certificate.
+- Physicians who receive a grade of 100% on the Post-Activity Test Questions and who complete the Evaluation will receive a CME Certificate.

-- Any other participant who achieves a grade of 100% or better on the Postactivity Test and who completes the Evaluation will receive a Certificate of Participation.
+- All other participants who receive a grade of 100% on the Post-Activity Test Questions and who complete the Evaluation will receive a Certificate of Participation.